dcrommie/walbrook/src/markdown-pages/help.md

   insurance and mortgages allows for a genuinely holistic service.
 helpnewtitle: Turn goals into actions...
-helpnewdesc: Whether you are 30 or 50, looking to pay down the mortgage quicker or save for retirement, now is the time to take action.
-With investment, insurance and lending advice, we can help you to create and protect your wealth.
+helpnewdesc: Whether you are 30 or 50, looking to pay down the mortgage quicker or save for retirement, it's never too early to start taking action.
+With investment, insurance and mortgage advice, we can help you to create and protect your wealth.
 help3: Diversified
 helpdesc3: We apply an advisory framework to advise and plan for our clients across asset classes, structures and jurisdictions.